LinkForty/core/infra/fly.io/DEPLOYMENT.md

 ## Step 4: Create Your Fly.io App

-From the root of your Link Forty project:
+From the root of your LinkForty project:

 ```bash
 # Copy fly.toml to root directory